heebatullah/Isentry_Backend_Test/README.md

 We will be assessing you on the following criteria:

 - **Your thought process:** How you approach debugging and problem-solving.
 - **Your knowledge of version control:** Your ability to use Git and GitHub effectively.
 - **The quality of your code:** The clarity, correctness, and efficiency of your code.
 - **Your communication skills:** Your ability to communicate your ideas and work effectively.

+## Additional Tips

+- Be respectful and professional in all communications.
+- Ask questions if you are unsure about anything.
+- Review the codebase and documentation to familiarize yourself with the project.

+Thank you for contributing!

 Good luck!